 FAQs

-Where is WOMADelaide? | WOMADelaide is held in close proximity to the Adelaide CBD in the beautiful Botanic Park / Tainmuntilla.
-Entry to the festival is via the gates on Frome Road and Hackney Road.
+| Where is WOMADelaide? | WOMADelaide is held next to the Adelaide CBD in the beautiful Botanic Park / Tainmuntilla over the March long weekend.
+Entry to the festival is through the gates on either Frome Road or Hackney Road.

 |